MAGALA-RICHARD/apsimNGpy/docs/README.md

 # apsimNGpy API documentation
 This apsimNGpy API documentation is generated automatically.
-The official documentation has not been released
+The official documentation has not been released At this point, apsimNGpy is a prototype and should not be considered production-ready.
 ___________________________________________________________________________
 # Module: config
 _______________________________________________________